 websites such as Amazon.

-to make a difference with their photography and still "pay the rent"?
+SB: What recommendations would you make to a photographer looking to make a difference with their photography and still "pay the rent"?

 CF: To pay the rent, I worked very difficult and undesirable jobs in the beginning.
 You must determine how much you are willing to sacrifice.